oremanj/trio/docs/source/reference-io.rst

      - Use as-is
    * - Windows
      - True
-     - Windows-quote twice
+     - Windows-quote
-     - :func:`shlex.split` then Windows-quote twice
+     - :func:`shlex.split` then Windows-quote
-     - Windows-quote once
+     - Use as-is

 .. _subprocess-options: